pyrra-dev/pyrra/CONTRIBUTING.md

 ./pyrra api
 ```

 *Note: the API assumes a Prometheus is running on [localhost:9090](http://localhost:9090) and a backend on [localhost:9444](http://localhost:9444)) by default.
-Check  `./bin/api --help` flag for the parameters to change those.*
+Check  `./pyrra api --help` flag for the parameters to change those.*

 ### Run a Kubernetes or filesystem backend